 ~ Katherine Mansfield ~

 Optimism is a choice.
 While it does come more naturally for some than others, when paired with our often opposing natural inclinations, it’s a powerful tool.
 My mum tends to be pessimistic by nature but so childlike in her faith & hope that optimism is the knife she uses to cut her pessimism down to size.
-It wasn’t until Grandma’s recent death that I fully realized she was a Realistic Optimist just like me although I’d long understood that our souls saw the world in the same way.
+It wasn’t until Grandma’s recent death that I fully realized she was an optimistic realist just like me although I’d long understood that our souls saw the world in the same way.
 She considered us soulmates, teaching me early on that true connections are made through the soul & are never limited to romantic relationships.

 Our souls are also how we connect to the world.
 The eyes are considered windows to that one part of us that is wholly unlike anyone else not solely because they allow a glimpse in but more importantly because it’s how we should be looking out.
 Memories, while precious, aren’t what make us who we are as is typically believed.
 My own broken brain & fictional explorations like Joss Whedon’s “Dollhouse” call such common wisdom (as if wisdom is ever common) into question.
 It’s our souls that define us & our experiences that shape us, regardless of how or if they’re remembered.